Osh Bazaar in Bishkek, Kyrgyzstan

 • adapt your plans to reflect local conditions and advice

-There is a limited mountain rescue service staffed by volunteers.
+There is a basic mountain rescue service staffed by volunteers.
 The rescue equipment they have is limited.
-Mountain rescue 24-hour emergency number: +996 312 651 404
+Mountain rescue 24-hour emergency number: +996 312 651 404.

 Transport risks